tharte/emacs-reveal/README.md

 mode” as defined by the customizable variable `emacs-reveal-managed-install-p`.
-With its default value of `t`, emacs-reveal initializes and updates its submodules (Lisp packages for Org mode, org-re-reveal, org-re-reveal-ref, oer-reveal and reveal.js with several submodules).
+With its default value of `t`, emacs-reveal initializes and updates its submodules (Lisp packages for Org mode, org-re-reveal, org-re-reveal-citeproc or org-re-reveal-ref, oer-reveal and reveal.js with several submodules).
 In that case, you do not need to install any of the bundled software yourself, and you may want to clone the Git repository of emacs-reveal recursively, downloading 161 MB as of March 2020 (if you clone without option `--recursive`,